BA-SAM: Scalable Bias-Mode Attention Mask for Segment Anything Model: Methodology

 Another challenge is that changes in token sequence length will lead to variations in positional encoding.
-It is important to ensure the insensitivity of the model when such positional encoding variations occur during testing.
+It is important to ensure the insensitivity of the model when such positional encoding variations occur during the testing.

 One possible way is absolute encoding without trainable parameters, such as Sinusoidal~\cite{Vaswani2017Attention}.
 It requires the position encoding to have strong local-to-global inference capabilities.
-As mentioned by~\citet{kexuefm}, this resembles Taylor series approximations: by knowing the values of several derivatives at a particular point, effective estimates can be made within a neighborhood.
 Nevertheless, this assumes that the given function has high-order smoothness (higher-order derivatives exist and are bounded).
-Commonly used positional encodings are often combined with trigonometric functions, essentially high-frequency oscillatory functions with periodicity.
-However, these methods fail to satisfy the requirement of bounded high-order derivatives, making it less accurate to estimate the extrapolated results.

-Another potential approach is using local attention, which constrains the model's field of view and remains insensitive to variations in token sequence length.
+Commonly-used positional encodings are often combined with trigonometric functions These methods fail to satisfy the requirement of bounded high-order derivatives, making it less accurate to estimate the extrapolated results.
+Another potential approach is using local attention \cite{liu2021swin}, which constrains the model's field of view and remains insensitive to variations in token sequence length.
 However, local attention is typically implemented using a local window, necessitating modifications to the SAM structure, which requires re-training from scratch and is unacceptable for deployment in the downstream tasks.

-To this end, we propose to enable the attention layer to put more focus on neighboring tokens of the current token.
+To this end, we propose enabling the attention layer to focus more on the current token's neighboring tokens.
 As such, even with an increase in the length of a token sequence, each token is scarcely affected by the untrained tokens from distant positions.
 In particular, we design a simple yet effective bias-mode mask.
 We introduce a bias after the query-key dot product.

-As shown in Figure~\ref{pipeline}, this mask exhibits a bias specified on the distance between the query-key pairs (i.e., $q\cdot k$).
+As shown in Fig.~\ref{pipeline}, this mask exhibits a bias specified on the distance between the query-key pairs (i.e., $q\cdot k$).
 We expect that this proposed mask imposes penalties on attention scores between distant query-key pairs, and the penalty increases as the distance between a key $q$ and a query $k$ grows.
 To this end, we simply define the bias as the form of $b_{i,j} = \beta|i-j|$.

 where $\beta$ is a head-specific slope.